LSeu-Open/Enhanced-BioResearch/README.md

 ##  Biological Data Visualizations

 - [Awesome Biological Visualizations](https://github.com/keller-mark/awesome-biological-visualizations) - A list of tools that can be  useful to scientists looking to visualize biological data in the context of diseased or healthy humans or model organisms.
+- [Awesome Quarto](https://github.com/mcanouil/awesome-quarto) - Quarto® is an open-source scientific and technical publishing system built on Pandoc.
+A curated list of Quarto talks, tools, examples & articles!

 ## Biological Image Analysis